ctppp/research/README.md

 Colab.
 The notebooks assume the input files are in the current working directory.
 Some geographic files needed to plot maps are found in the misc directory.

-These notebooks give example code for loading data from the \>$150K, \<$150K, and composite json files for analysis; plotting graphs that illustrate static and dynamic variables in the CT PPP data; and creating maps that contain zip code-level information for Connecticut.
+These notebooks give example code for loading data from the \>$150K, \<$150K, and composite JSON files for analysis; plotting graphs that illustrate static and dynamic variables in the CT PPP data; and creating maps that contain zip code-level information for Connecticut.

 ## Support